ert135/boxphysics/README.md

 # Space colonization algorithm

-An implimintation of a space colonization algorithm, written in typescript using p5.
+An implementation of a space colonization algorithm, written in typescript using p5.

 ### To run: